Introduction to Human Computer Interaction (HCI)

 - You may only attend the section for which you are registered.

 This course will introduce you to the fundamental principles of human-computer interaction (HCI), more often referred to as “User Experience” in industry and professional contexts.
 You will try out a variety of research and design techniques through a team-based human-centered design project.
-By the end of the quarter you should have material of appropriate quality for including in a portfolio to demonstrate your experience with HCI/UX.
+By the end of the quarter you should have material of appropriate quality for including in a portfolio or discussing in a job interview.

 This Website is a Living Document

 This website is a starting point for the course.
 It is subject to change as the term unfolds, in response to your feedback and my assessment of how things are going.
 I’ll be seeking out your feedback regularly.
 Some adjustments are likely.
 These adjustments may involve altering assignments or adding, removing, or modifying readings.
-Any changes will be discussed in class and announced via email, so attend class and check your inbox.
+Any changes will be discussed in class and announced on Canvas, so attend class and check your inbox/Canvas.

-Note: This course is still under active development.
+Note: This course is still under development.
 The course description is slightly revised from: https://www.pdx.edu/computer-science/cs-410510-top-introduction-to-hci